etcd-io/website/content/en/docs/v3.6/op-guide/configuration.md

 --peer-trusted-ca-file ''
   Path to the peer server TLS trusted CA file.
 --peer-cert-allowed-cn ''
-  Required CN for client certs connecting to the peer endpoint.
+  Comma-separated list of allowed CNs for inter-peer TLS authentication.
 --peer-cert-allowed-hostname ''
-  Allowed TLS hostname for inter peer authentication.
+  Comma-separated list of allowed SAN hostnames for inter-peer TLS authentication.
 --peer-auto-tls 'false'
   Peer TLS using self-generated certificates if --peer-key-file and --peer-cert-file are not provided.
 --self-signed-cert-validity '1'